Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/wwdc/nota11y/index.md

 # List of the WWDC detailed summaries

-This section regroups [presentations at the WWDC](https://developer.apple.com/videos/all-videos/) that aren't directly [bound to accessibility](../).

-Each one of them is detailed with **time references** to their different contents.
+This section contains a collection of [presentations&nbsp;at&nbsp;the&nbsp;WWDC](https://developer.apple.com/videos/all-videos/) that are summarized in detail with the relevant time codes.

-Most of the illustrations are parts of the Apple presentations and may be available at the `Resources` section inside the `Overview` sheet of each video.
+Most of the illustrations are parts of the Apple presentations and may be available inside the `Overview` sheet of each video.

 The videos that may be of interest to **designers** are highlighted with a **dedicated mark** at the end of their names.